dimagi/open-source/docs/process.rst

 Labels
 ^^^^^^

-The main Dimagi repos require PRs to be labeled for the sake of internal process.
-This is enforced by the `label-bot <https://github.com/dimagi/label-bot>`_, which will mark your PR as failing a check if it is unlabeled.
-A member with write access will label your PR.
+Many of our repos require PRs to be labeled for the sake of internal process, with the labels themselves being specific to the contribution process for each repository.

+Label adherence is enforced by the `label-bot <https://github.com/dimagi/label-bot>`_, which will mark your PR as failing a check if it is unlabeled.

+If you do not have core committing access, a member with write access will label your PR based on the code changed, your PR overview, and any other factors that come up during review.

 Code Review
 ^^^^^^^^^^^